antoine2bouille/antoine2bouille.github.io/success.md

 </div>
 This box plot presents the distribution of box office revenue by genre, showing the median, interquartile range, and outliers.
 Drama and family genres have lower median revenues but a wide range of outcomes, as indicated by the long whiskers and outliers.
 This variability could reflect a mix of low-budget dramas and high-grossing family blockbusters.
 Action/Adventure and Fiction have higher medians and less variability compared to Drama and Family, suggesting these genres are more consistently high-earning.
 Other genres show a lower median but also have a considerable spread, which could include niche films with both low and unexpectedly high revenues.
 Understanding the revenue distribution by genre can inform producers and investors about the potential financial risk and return associated with different types of movies.

-## Causal analysis of observational data
-- Sensitivity analysis : nominated, oscar, rating --> profitability ??
-- Mettre des vilains graphes

-### How does the profitability of movies vary across genres

-## Exploring main genres through research questions

-If you want to answer these questions:

-- Which genre is more represented according to a location?
-Which genre performs better according to a location?
-- How do rating and revenue vary as a function of the genre?
-- What is the relationship between ratings and revenues?
-- What is the optimal runtime for each genre?
-- Which relation between the screen time and the opportunity to win an award ?

-Click on the icon of the genre you're interested in!